 At this point, you’re convinced that your purchasing process bears the hallmarks of the problems that come from manually-managed RFPs.
 You’re shopping around for RFP management software to streamline your process and gathering information just as you would for any other purchase that your team makes.
 (Maybe you’ll even get meta and run an RFP to find an RFP Management solution!)
 No doubt, you have your own questions that need answering, but here are seven questions you absolutely need to ask before you purchase RFP management software.

 1. Does the product have features that will address the problems I’m experiencing?

-Obviously, collating and scoring responses are critical components of the RFP process and any solution that merits consideration should makes those processes easier.
+Obviously, collating and scoring responses are critical components of understanding the RFP process and any solution that merits consideration should makes those processes easier.
 It’s also going to be helpful to ponder some of the less obvious challenges that you might encounter when running a sourcing event.
 For example, how about all of the requirements gathering, vendor discovery work, and documentation that occurs before the RFP is even crafted, much less sent out?
 And have you considered showing that inbox of yours a little respect?
 Does the solution help reduce monstrous email chains and manage attachments?

 2. How easy would it be to implement this solution across the team?